Tuesday, April 14, 2009

 END;

-Code like the above is really handle for writing "setters".
+Code like the above is really convenient for writing "setters".
 It can easily be extended to handle DELETE logic too.
-Now, recently I need to copy a bunch of data within the table but with a different primary key.
-I started to write a bunch of code like the above, but I just needed some one of code.
+Now, recently I needed to copy a bunch of data within the same table but with a different primary key.
+I started to write a bunch of code like the above, but I just needed some of code.
 To cut to the chase, the code below is an example of how to do an "UPSERT" (like a MERGE) but within the same table [which is impossible with the MERGE command].
 Source:

 drop table test;